In February Google announced they will be expanding the use of mobile-friendliness as a ranking signal, starting April 21st.

 Mobile is preferred over the PC for executives conducting research during and after office hours, according to the IDG Global Mobile Survey 2014.

 As more people use mobile devices to access and search the Internet, Google's algorithms have to adapt to these usage patterns.
-They’ve already made it easier for users to find mobile-friendly web pages and they’ve introduced App Indexing to surface useful content from apps.
+They have already enhanced the accessibility of mobile-friendly web pages for users and introduced App Indexing, a feature that allows relevant content from apps to be surfaced.

 What does this mean?